Florida Keys Spring Break

 What kind of community service will I be doing?

 - Community service is one of the most rewarding aspects of this camp.
-All of our programs include service learning, such as daily beach cleanups to keep our sands sparkling because we see first hand the damage that human trash causes to turtles.
+All of our programs include service learning, such as beach cleanups to keep our sands sparkling because we see first hand the damage that human trash causes to turtles.
 Spring break campers will receive 15 hours of community service through citizen science data collection as well.

 What kind of supervision do you provide?